William Warner Bishop: Death and legacy

 William Warner Bishop was ahead of his time.
 He believed that the public library as a whole should be made accessible for all persons in the community it served.
 "In short we librarians are convinced that all printed matter is our province- not necessarily literature alone in the old sense- and that it is our business to get things in print into the hands of every one who can profitably use them- whether he knows it or not".
 He believed that libraries should be advertised to the public, explaining how what was in the walls could be of service to all citizens; not just scholars or those who had attained a certain level of education.
 Bishop was also a big proponent of staying ahead of the trends or at least remaining current in library practices.
 He did not want to see librarians fall behind the ideals of great service and fair practice to all patrons, which would cause a disservice to the instruction he or she represented.
 He was a dedicated librarian, who worked hard to ensure the future success of libraries.

+In 1951 he was awarded American Library Association Honorary Membership.

 He died on February 19, 1955.